 Dissemination grants provide funding for researchers who wish to disseminate the findings of a completed research programme or project.

-What is a dissemination grants scheme and who will it benefit?
+What is a dissemination grant and who will it benefit?

 Our dissemination grants scheme provides funding to support the sharing of research knowledge and material beyond researchers' own peer groups.